Definition

 Common Pitfalls

-The first criterion is easy to judge, but implies something far from trivial: namely that the source code in question is “correct”, or has no defects.
+The first criterion is easy to judge but implies something far from trivial: namely that the source code in question is “correct”, or has no defects.
 Unit tests are at best suggestive evidence that a program has no defects and certainly no definite proof.
-Pragmatically, however, Agile discourse considers them an excellent first line of defence.
+Pragmatically, however, Agile discourse considers them an excellent first line of defense.

 The next two criteria leave more room for subjective judgment.
 For instance, code duplication can be taken literally, as character-for-character duplication.
 Since unfortunately “copy-paste programming” remains common industry practice, this is a frequent occurrence, which can be alleviated through diligent refactoring.
 However, competent programmers also recognize more subtle forms of duplication.